 Best Isle of Wight beach for wheelchair access

-In the past we've taken a wheelchair partway down the slope which leads to the beach at Ventnor with the rest of the party sat nearby.
+In the past we've taken a wheelchair partway down the slipway leading to the beach at Ventnor with the rest of the party sat nearby.

-There's also a glorious walk along the seawall from Bonchurch to Ventnor which is step free.
+There's also a glorious walk along the seawall from Bonchurch to Ventnor, which is step free (check current footpath closures, as this area is prone to landslides).
 There's a helpful list of public toilets and RADAR key advice on the Isle of Wight council website.

-Sandown deserves a notable mention as you can hire beach wheelchairs.
-They've got super big 'balloon tyres' which can cope with Sandown's soft surface.
+Sandown also deserves a notable mention as you can hire beach wheelchairs.
+They've got super big 'balloon tyres' that can cope with Sandown's soft surface.

 They are free to use but you have to pay a £20 deposit, and you can't book them.
 That means there's a risk that a German wheelchair user will turn up at 6am and put their towels on them.